 The Samsung TU7000 is an okay TV for watching sports, but it's best suited for dark to moderately-lit rooms because of its disappointing brightness.
 It upscales lower resolution content well, which is great, as many cable sports channels still broadcast low-resolution signals.
 Unfortunately, its viewing angles are narrow, so it's not ideal for watching with a group since the image loses consistency when you move to the sides, so only those sitting directly in front will enjoy the best image.

-The Samsung TU7000 is a decent TV for gaming.
-It has fantastic low input lag for a responsive gaming experience with little delay between your actions and the action on-screen.
+The Samsung TU7000 delivers a good gaming experience overall.
+It has fantastic low input lag, ensuring a responsive gaming experience with little delay between your actions and the action on-screen.
 However, there's still some image duplication during fast-moving scenes because of the backlight flicker.
 On the upside, it has a good contrast ratio, which is great if you prefer gaming in the dark.
-Unfortunately, it doesn't support any advanced gaming features, like variable refresh rates or HDMI 2.1, and it's limited to a 60Hz refresh rate.
+Unfortunately, it doesn't support any advanced gaming features, like variable refresh rates or HDMI 2.1 bandwidth, and it's limited to a 60Hz refresh rate.
 It also has a fairly slow response time, so there's a more noticeable blur behind fast-moving objects.

 The Samsung TU7000 is decent for watching movies in HDR in a completely dark room.
 It has a high contrast ratio and outstanding black uniformity, which helps with dark room performance as there's no distracting blooming around bright objects.
 There's also very little black crush, so fine details in dark scenes are preserved well.
 Unfortunately, it doesn't have a wide HDR color gamut and doesn't get bright enough to make highlights in HDR content pop, so although HDR looks decent, it's not very vibrant or realistic.

 The Samsung TU7000 is a decent TV for use as a PC monitor.
-It has very low input lag, an okay response time, and it can display proper chroma 4:4:4, so the text looks sharp and legible.
+It has very low input lag, an okay response time, and it displays chroma 4:4:4 properly, ensuring that text looks sharp and is easy to read.
 There's also no risk of permanent burn-in from constantly displaying a static desktop interface.
 Unfortunately, it has narrow viewing angles, so the image looks washed out at the edges if you sit close.